sandy30538/Self-paced-Learning-Project-2-Fp_accum/README.md

 ## Algorithm
-There are 128 floatin-point values and we want to accumulate them all to get the final result;
+There are 128 floating-point values and we want to accumulate them all to get the final result.

 ## References
 * [Xilinx HLx_Examples](https://github.com/Xilinx/HLx_Examples)